flet-dev/website/docs/controls/view.md

 slug: view
 ---

-Page is the top most container for all other controls.
+View is the top most container for all other controls.

-A page instance is automatically created when a new user session started.
-From layout perspective the Page represents a [Column](column) control, so it has a similar behavior and shares same properties.
+A root view is automatically created when a new user session started.
+From layout perspective the View represents a [Column](column) control, so it has a similar behavior and shares same properties.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';